selmeckilab/2024_Candida_albicans_MEC_analysis/README.md

 ## HaplotypeCaller variant calling, annotation, filtering
 Joint genotyping is recommended for variant calling of multiple samples (i.e., not combining VCF files of samples that were called separately).
-To facilitate joint genotyping of additional samples, variants were called using the GATK HaplotypeCaller workflow.
+To facilitate joint genotyping of additional samples in the future, variants were called using the GATK HaplotypeCaller workflow.
 Variants were called for all isolates with GATK v4.1.2 (see "haplotypecaller_1.sh").
 A new GenomicsDB object was created and VCF data from all isolates was imported using the "genomicsdb_new.sh" script.